*This part covers September 2015 (the leadership coup) until the end of 2016.

 12th June, 2016 – Herald Sun columnist Andrew Bolt exposes a series of ‘global warming’ falsehoods peddled by Turnbull, in the context of the Tasmanian floods.

-14th June, 2016 – In a press conference with Julie Bishop, Turnbull begins to sound like an activist for the Socialist Alternative.
-A journalist asks him if the colonisation of Australia can be fairly described as an “invasion”.
-He responds as follows:
+14th June, 2016 – Turnbull outrageously describes the European colonisation of the Australian continent as an “invasion“, which is precisely the propaganda terminology long-employed by the most rabid elements of the left.
+A journalist had asked him if the colonisation of Australia could be fairly described as an “invasion”.
+He responded as follows:

 “Well, I think it can be fairly described as that, and I’ve got no doubt obviously our first Australians, aboriginal Australians, describe it as an invasion…The facts are very well known.
 This country was Aboriginal land.
 It was occupied by Aboriginal people for tens of thousands of years – for 40,000 years….This was, and is, and always will be, aboriginal land.”
 [VIDEO]